The two richest Canadians now own as much wealth as 12 million Canadians combined.

 And he failed spectacularly.
 The king must have had bad advisors.

 Vassal lords are bountiful across the free market landscape.
-Walmart, Ford Motor Co., Shaw Communications and Harry Rosen are all examples where the current CEO of the company is directly related to the original founder.
+Walmart, Ford Motor Co. and Shaw Communications are all examples where the current CEO of the company is directly related to the original founder.

 These are not self-made people.
 These are the privileged relatives of others who were simply lucky enough to have been handed billions of dollars from their rich daddies.